-Many people believe everything tastes better cooked in an iron skillet.
-This is a widely shared opinion rather than a fact, but if you find you agree, you’ll be so glad you started cooking this way.
+Many people believe everything tastes better cooked in cast iron pans, skillets and Dutch ovens, and we agree.
+If you find you also agree, you’ll be so glad you started cooking this way.

 8) Doesn’t it also add iron to your food?

-You may have heard that using a cast iron skillet will put more iron into your food.
-This is true, but it may not work quite the way you imagine.
+You may have heard that cooking with cast iron will put more iron into your food.
+This is technically true, but it may not work quite the way you imagine.

 First of all, it’s hard to say exactly how much iron actually transfers.
-And the older and more seasoned your skillet becomes, the less iron is likely to transfer anyway.
+And the older and more seasoned your pan becomes, the less iron is likely to transfer.

-So while getting iron in your food is definitely a benefit of cast iron, don’t think of it as a guarantee you’re getting all the iron you need.
+So while getting iron in your food is definitely a benefit of using iron pans, don’t think of it as a guarantee you’re getting all the iron you need.
 You still need to eat iron rich foods, especially if you’re cooking for people with iron deficiencies.

 So how do you season it?
 The good news is, you probably can’t even find modern cast iron skillets, pans or Dutch ovens that aren’t pre-seasoned from the manufacturer these days.
 That’s the initial seasoning done and dusted.